P.G. Sittenfeld: Early life and education

 P.G.
 Sittenfeld was born and raised in Cincinnati, Ohio, the youngest of four children.
 His mother, Betsy, is a retired school teacher who served as a librarian and art history teacher at Seven Hills School.
 Sittenfeld's father, Paul, started his career at Procter & Gamble, before leaving to work at Planned Parenthood, later running the Cincinnati Fine Arts Fund, and finally transitioning to become a family investment advisor.
-Sittenfeld's mother is Catholic and his father is Jewish.
+Sittenfeld's mother is Catholic and his father was Jewish.

-One of his three older sisters, Curtis Sittenfeld, is a novelist known for Eligible and Rodham.
+One of his three older sisters, Curtis Sittenfeld, is a novelist known for Prep, Eligible, and Rodham.

 For high school, Sittenfeld attended The Seven Hills School, an elite private school, where he was an all-city basketball player.
 During this time he also wrote a monthly column for The Cincinnati Enquirer and an advice column in Seventeen.

-Sittenfeld matriculated to Princeton University, where he served as the president of his freshman class.
+Sittenfeld matriculated at Princeton University, where he served as the president of his freshman class.
 He remained involved in journalism, including as a columnist for the Daily Princetonian, and as a student stringer through the University Press Club for publications including The New York Times, Trenton Times, and Princeton Alumni Weekly.
 He was also a member of Phi Beta Kappa.
 In 2007, he graduated magna cum laude with a degree in English, and was awarded a Marshall Scholarship to attend graduate school in the United Kingdom.

 As a Marshall Scholar, Sittenfeld attended a master's program in English literature at Oxford University.
 There, he lived at Magdalen College, and studied the works of John Steinbeck.